nits2010/DataStructureAlgo/DSA_Pattern/Pattern 15_0-1 Knapsack (Dynamic Programming).md

 ### Bottom-up with Tabulation

 <b>Tabulation</b> is the opposite of the top-down approach and avoids recursion.
 In this approach, we solve the problem <i>“bottom-up”</i> (i.e. by solving all the related sub-problems first).
 This is typically done by filling up an `n`-dimensional table.
-Based on the results in the table, the solution to the top/original problem is then computed.
+Based on the results in the table, the solutionMimicPQ to the top/original problem is then computed.

 <b>Tabulation</b> is the opposite of <b>Memoization</b>, as in <b>Memoization</b> we solve the problem and maintain a map of already solved sub-problems.
 In other words, in <b>memoization</b> , we do it <i>top-down</i> in the sense that we solve the top problem first (which typically recurses down to solve the sub-problems).